AdamSutherby/ArchitectureDecisionRecord/ADRs/Backend-Language-ADR.md

 The frontend language (currently React.js).

-The use of web hybrid.
+The descision of the app being a web hybrid.

 ### Related requirements